benbenbenbenbenben/quickjs/CONTRIBUTING.md

 4. Push your branch and open a pull request against `debugger` on GitHub.

+## Debugging

+This fork includes additional debugger support and examples.
+For an overview of the engine hook, the native C API, and the browser/wasm demo, see:

+- `DEBUGGER.md`

 ## Notes on debugger code

 - Debugger support lives in modifications to the core VM (`quickjs.c`, `quickjs.h`, `quickjs-opcode.h`, etc.) and in tests/examples such as: